CatTanker/cnc_map_tool_guide/README.md

 Description: A tool to generate tunnels in TS/YR Maps.  <br />
 This allows customisation of coordinates, direction, path, ect <br />
 However, it is .SWF so requires a flash player. <br />
+WARNING: No longer supported as it requires flash, i recommend using WAE's tunnel tools instead. <br />
 PPM: <https://ppmforums.com/topic-37881/ts-ra2-tunnel-drawer/> <br />
 Flash Player (so you can run it): <https://www.adobe.com/support/flashplayer/debug_downloads.html> <br />